|

 equals C, then A equals C.

-"The law of rational inference teaches that
+"The law of rational inference teaches if

-if premise A and B are valid, then, by what
+premise A and B are valid, then, by what

 Martin Luther called

-resistless logic, that conclusion C follows." - C. Matthew
+resistless logic, conclusion C follows." - Matthew

-logic is defined herein
+Logic is defined herein

 as:

-A system of valid reasoning.
+A system of valid

 The branch of philosophy that

-analyzes inference.
-The
+analyzes

-principles that guide reasoning within a given field or situation.
+inference.
+The principles that guide reasoning within

 The